iane884/IMDB-Movie-Review-Generator/README.md

 # Text Generation with IMDB Reviews

 ## Project Overview
 This assignment focuses on natural language generation techniques using Python.
 The project covers a range of text generation methods, including generating random text based on word frequencies, building Markov chains for sequence generation, and using GPT-2 for text completion tasks.
-I worked with the IMDB movie reviews dataset to build frequency-based and Markov chain models, and then explore the pre-trained GPT-2 language model for creative text generation.
+I worked with the IMDB movie reviews dataset to build frequency-based and Markov chain models, and then explored the pre-trained GPT-2 language model for creative text generation.

 ## Steps Completed